Nef partitions for codimension 2 weighted complete intersections: Fano four- and fivefolds

 \section{Fano four- and fivefolds}

 Smooth well formed Fano weighted complete intersections of dimensions $2$ and $3$ are known and well studied (see, for instance,~\cite{IP99}), as well as their toric Landau--Ginzburg models (see, for instance,~\cite{LP16} and~\cite{Prz13}).
 In this section we write down nef partitions and weak Landau--Ginzburg models for four- and five-dimensional smooth well formed Fano weighted complete intersections.
 Some of them have codimension greater than~$2$, which gives additional evidence for Conjecture~\ref{conjecture:main}.
+Providing such list is possible due to classification of smooth Fano weighted complete intersections obtained in~\mbox{\cite[\S5]{PrzyalkowskiShramov-Weighted}}, because finding all nef partitions for a given complete intersection requires just a simple (though a bit lengthy) computation.

 In Tables~\ref{table:Fano-dim-4} and~\ref{table:Fano-dim-5} below we list nef partitions and corresponding weak Landau--Ginzburg models of four- and five-dimensional smooth well formed Fano weighted complete intersections that are not intersections with linear cones, see \cite[\S2]{PrzyalkowskiShramov-Weighted} for definitions.
 These weighted complete intersections were classified in~\mbox{\cite[\S5]{PrzyalkowskiShramov-Weighted}}, see also \cite[Proposition~2.2.1]{Kuchle-Geography}, where the case of dimension~$4$ was originally established.
 In the first column of Tables~\ref{table:Fano-dim-4} and~\ref{table:Fano-dim-5} we put the number of the family according to tables in~\mbox{\cite[\S5]{PrzyalkowskiShramov-Weighted}}.
 The second column describes the weighted projective spaces where the weighted complete intersections live.
 Here we use the abbreviation